 As for the issue of video production, it’s not as difficult as it may seem to create marketing videos.
-You don’t need a huge budget and you don’t even need to make substantial investments in equipment – but we’ll discuss video production and all that it entails further on in this guide.
+You don’t need a huge budget and you don’t even need to make substantial investments in equipment—in fact, you can even produce quality marketing videos from your own home.

 So, the short of it: is YouTube the right solution for your business?
 Yes, in most cases (the numbers don’t lie).
 If you sell products, it’s a great way to showcase and promote them and all of their uses.
 If you’re a B2B company, it’s a great platform for expanding your reach and for generating more leads.